claire gibault

 paris mozart orchestra

-In 2011, inspired by her experience with Claudio Abbado, Claire Gibault formed the Paris Mozart Orchestra, giving some thirty performances with her musicians each season (Théâtre du Châtelet, Philharmonie de Paris, Seine Musicale, Arsenal de Metz, etc.).
-A passionate advocate of contemporary music, she regularly collaborates with leading composers such as Graciane Finzi, Wolfgang Rihm, Silvia Colasanti, Fabio Vacchi and Edith Canat de Chizy.
+In 2011, inspired by her experience with Claudio Abbado, Claire Gibault formed the Paris Mozart Orchestra, giving some thirty performances with her musicians each season (Théâtre du Châtelet, Philharmonie de Paris, Auditorium national de Lyon, Amsterdam Concertgebouw…).
+A passionate advocate of contemporary music, she regularly collaborates with leading composers such as Graciane Finzi, Wolfgang Rihm, Silvia Colasanti, Fabio Vacchi, Edith Canat de Chizy, Philippe Hersant or Alexandra Grimal.

 transmission